K4rt3n/THM_WriteUps/Smag_Grotto.md

 ![alt text](https://i.imgur.com/Ln7GE8p.png)

+## Conclusion
+- Mails shouldn't be publicly accessible.
+- There shouldn't be a publicly accessible pcap file.
+- www-data user should'nt have write permissions on the file ```/opt/.backups/jake_id_rsa_pub.backup```.
+Maybe we can change the owner of the file with ```chown jake /opt/.backups/jake_id_rsa_pub.backup```and then, delete the write permission for other users than jake with ```chmod 600 /opt/.backups/jake_id_rsa_pub.backup```.
+So now only user jake can read or write to this file.
+- Maybe we can filter commands on the website to avoid reverse shells

 Thanks for reading my first write up !
 (PS : I'm a beginner in pentesting and CTFs and english is not my native language).